2stefant/togglStat/README.md

 - Uses a custom built npm package "@2stefant.org/alldays".

 ## Background
-- This project was created to learn React, Github, Curl
+- This project was created to learn React, Github, Curl etc.
 - This project was initially the [assigment](./assignment/ReactKurs_Projektbeskrivning_2020HT_StefanLindepil.pdf) for a React development course at [Chas Academy](https://chasacademy.se) in Sweden.

+# Technologies
+This application is written with:
+- Visual Studio Code
+- React
+- Javascript
+- Jest, JavaScript Testing Framework with Code coverage enabled as default
+- Moment.js, javaScript date library for parsing, validating, manipulating and formatting dates

 ## Learning the Toggl API
 Some details are summarized in [./src/hacks/TogglApi.md](./src/hacks/TogglApi.md)